eltiffster/DHSI2016ArduinoModule/DHSI2016ArduinoNotes.md

 *Image of the breadboard, care of learn.sparkfun.com*

 ### The breadboard:
-* Current runs vertically down the outer 2 columns (+/-) on each side and horizontally across the inside 10 columns (a-j)
+* Current runs vertically down the outer 2 columns (+/-) on each side and horizontally across the inside 10 columns (a-e and f-j)
-  * e.g. if you connect a jumper cable to b4 and an LED to g4, they become part of the same circuit
+  * e.g. if you connect a jumper wire to b4 and an LED to d4, they become part of the same circuit
-* For some of the exercises, we will be connecting sensors and actuators to the breadboard and connecting the breadboard to the Arduino board
+* For some of the exercises, we will be connecting components to the breadboard and connecting the breadboard to the Arduino board to power them.

 <img src="DHSIArduinoImages/IDE.png">